YAYA-shiori/tama/README_EN.md

 ```
 Some advanced tips:
 You can also keep tama's hwnd in a variable and re-call `SETTAMAHWND` after the shiori has been reloaded to keep ghost in touch with tama
+(This underlying functionality has been implemented in the [latest version of yaya's underlying dic](https://github.com/ponapalt/yaya-dic))
 ```c
 On_tamaOpen{
 	TamaHwnd=reference[0]